AYJACKSON-ICS4U/20time-log-due-every-saturday-night-Jmichelle1/README.md

 ## Week 4
 This week I have continued figuring out which notes sound good when played together.
 I have decided I will just have the flute and clarinet, no piano.

+## Week 5
+This week I realised I had to change the key of the song to get the sound that I want.
+I rewrote part of the beginning so that there is no longer so much going on.
+I am trying to use call and response in the music.